Git Disable HTTP Repository

 fatal: Unencrypted HTTP is not supported for GitLab.
 Ensure the repository remote URL is using HTTPS

-If you can successfully pull code using TortoiseGit but receive a “key incorrect” error when using the git pull command in the command line, this is likely because TortoiseGit uses PuTTY’s SSH key while the command line uses OpenSSH’s SSH key
+If you can successfully pull code using Small Turtle (TortoiseGit), but receive a “key not recognized” error when using the git pull command from the command line, this may be because Small Turtle uses PuTTY’s SSH key while the command line uses OpenSSH’s SSH key.

-The small turtle’s key configuration doesn’t read key file information from the system .ssh folder; instead, it configures the key file path separately when configuring the interface repository.
-A useful tip: configuring a key for the first repository being pulled allows other repositories to reuse this key file.
-After PuTTY loads the key, it doesn’t immediately exit but starts an agent service.
+The key configuration in Small Turtle does not read key file information from the system .ssh folder; instead, it configures the path to the key file separately through the interface when configuring the repository.
+There’s a useful trick: configuring the first pulled repository with its key allows other repositories to reuse that same key file.
+PuTTY loads the key and doesn’t immediately exit but starts a proxy service.

 git config --global core.sshCommand "'C:/Program Files/TortoiseGit/bin/TortoisePlink.exe' -batch -ssh"

-Modify the file path of the executable as needed to match your Little Turtle installation directory.
-Due to the full path configuration, no need to add it to system environment variables.
+Please modify the execution file path in the above configuration to match your Small Turtle installation path.
+Since the full path is configured, no need to add it to the system environment variables.

 Licensed under CC BY-NC-SA 4.0